Mike Ross (politician): Other issues

 Ross co-sponsored and voted for the Federal Reserve Transparency Act to audit the Federal Reserve System.

-Ross is against gun control and is one of the few Democratic members of Congress to consistently earn an A+ rating from the National Rifle Association's Political Victory Fund.
+Ross is against gun control and is one of the few Democratic members of Congress to consistently earn an "A+" grade from the NRA Political Victory Fund.

 Throughout his time in the U.S. House of Representatives, Ross was consistently ranked as one of the most independent and moderate members of Congress by National Journal.
-When Ross left Congress in 2013, he was ranked as the sixth most conservative Democrat in the entire U.S. House of Representatives.
+When Ross left Congress in 2013, he was ranked as the sixth-most conservative Democrat in the entire U.S. House of Representatives.

 Political campaigns

 Ross won a narrow victory against incumbent Republican Jay Dickey in 2000 by portraying himself as a moderate, like the political tendencies of his district.
 In contrast, Dickey was seen as controversial because of his comments on stem cell research and homosexuality.
 Additionally, he had voted to impeach Bill Clinton, which was a highly unpopular move in Clinton's home district.
 Clinton, who had won the district by wide margins in both of his presidential bids, campaigned on behalf of Ross.
 Ross was the only Democratic House challenger outside of California to defeat a Republican incumbent in 2000.

 Ross easily defeated Dickey in a 2002 rematch, then ran unopposed in 2004.
 He picked up an easy victory in the 2006 election, defeating the similarly named Republican, real estate executive Joe Ross, 75 percent–25 percent.